Rotten Tomatoes = 84 / 25

 Lisbeth gets hired to steal a computer program from the NSA setting off a series of events that involves the US, Sweden, the creator of the software, his son, a journalist, and the Spiders that are connected to Lisbeth's past.
 Having seen the

 and the Swedish,

 this one had a lot to live up to and, by golly, they did it!
 Exceptionally well-crafted film and extremely smart with solid characters and realistic action.
-I'm amazed at how all 3 actresses have played Lisbeth so uniformly that I barely notice the difference.
+I'm amazed at how all 3 actresses have played Lisbeth well enough to easily accept the character as the same.
 Awesome!

 The Prophecy 3: The Ascent